otacke/snordians-local-user-data-for-h5p/README.md

 - Similar to H5P itself, the plugin cannot store the state of content embedded with embed codes rather than WordPress shortcodes.

 ## Privacy
 Beware that (in theory) the H5P user state could contain personal information of the user if the respective exercise demands to enter personal information.
-The "Snordian's Local User Data for H5P" plugin does not allow you to get hold of that information - in other words: you are not processing it.
+The "SNORDIAN's Local User Data for H5P" plugin does not allow you to get hold of that information - in other words: you are not processing it.
 However, since the H5P plugin will send the very same information to your server, dealing with privacy implications of the H5P plugin may or may not be relevant for you depending on your local privacy laws.

 ## License
-The "Snordian's H5P Local User Data for H5P" plugin for WordPress is is licensed under the [MIT License](https://github.com/otacke/snordians-local-user-data-for-h5p/blob/master/LICENSE).
+The "SNORDIAN's H5P Local User Data for H5P" plugin for WordPress is is licensed under the [MIT License](https://github.com/otacke/snordians-local-user-data-for-h5p/blob/master/LICENSE).

 ## Sponsor note
 The plugin was developed by [Sustainum](https://www.sustainum.de/) within the [XR Energy project](https://xr-energy.eu/).
-Development work was carried out by [Snordian](https://snordian.de) as a contractor.
+Development work was carried out by [SNORDIAN](https://snordian.de) as a contractor.

 _"Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.”_